+Table 23: Sequencing Rules – Example #1

-23If a Sequencing Rule exists, then the textual description of the Sxxxx must contain only the conflicting R/C/T/TRT/BRT applicable to the specific DI/DG to unambitiously define the sequence of validation.
+If a Sequencing Rule exists, then the textual description of the Sxxxx must contain (in the majority of cases) only the conflicting R/C/T/TRT/BRT applicable to the specific DI/DG to unambiguously define the sequence of validation.
+For the rest of R/C/T/TRT/BRT (that are not mentioned in Sxxxx) the default aforementioned sequence applies, i.e. Format Validation (XSD)  Codelist Validation  BRTs/TRTs Validation  Conditions Validation  Technical Rules Validation  Rules Validation.

+Example #2: